IamGroooooot/grootil/content/__about/resume-en.md

 ---
 title: 'about'
-date: 2019-1-27 16:21:13
+date: 2022-6-22 02:03:26
 lang: 'en'
 ---

-# Your name
+# Juhyeong Ko

 <div align="center">

 _Thank you for reading my resume.
-If you want to contact me, Please send me an email._
+If you want to know more about me, Please visit my blog(coding-groot.tistory.com)._

 </div>